The Tent Dwellers: Reception and legacy

 The book has also influenced and been referenced by other writers and artists.
-For example, Kevin Callan, a Canadian canoeist and author, retraced the 1906 route of The Tent Dwellers in 2017 and documented his trip in a series of videos.
+Kevin Callan, a Canadian canoeist and author, retraced the 1906 route of The Tent Dwellers in 2017 and documented his trip in a series of videos.
 The book has also been adapted into a musical play by Nova Scotia playwright Shelley Thompson, which premiered at the Chester Playhouse in 2018.
 Several novels have also mentioned the book, such as The Bishop’s Man by Linden MacIntyre and The Birth House by Ami McKay.

+Other writers and travellers who have explored and written about Nova Scotia have taken inspiration from the text, such as Ernest Thompson Seton, Farley Mowat, Harry Thurston, and Silver Donald Cameron.

 Historical and cultural context

-The Tent Dwellers is a book by Albert Bigelow Paine, chronicling his travels through inland Nova Scotia on a trout fishing trip with Dr. Edward “Eddie” Breck and with guides Charles “the Strong” (Charlie Charlton of Milford, NS) and Del “the Stout” (Del Thomas of Milford, NS), one June in the early 1900s.
-The book is considered a classic of outdoor literature and a historical account of the unspoiled Nova Scotia wilderness.

-The book reflects the role of fishing and camping in Nova Scotia at the turn of the century when the province was a popular destination for anglers and adventurers from the United States and Europe.
-The book also showcases the culture and hospitality of the Nova Scotians, especially the Mi’kmaq people, who were the original inhabitants of the land and the guides for many of the visitors.
+The Tent Dwellers reflects the role of fishing and camping in Nova Scotia during an influx of American and European anglers at the turn of the century.
+The book also showcases the culture and hospitality of the indigenous Nova Scotian Mi’kmaq people; the original inhabitants of the land and guides for many of the visitors.

 The book also captures the environmental and social changes that have occurred since the book was published, such as the decline of the trout population due to acid rain and overfishing, the development of roads and railways that made the wilderness more accessible and less pristine, and the establishment of conservation areas and parks that aimed to protect the natural and cultural heritage of the region.

-The book has influenced other writers and travellers who have explored and written about Nova Scotia and its wilderness, such as Ernest Thompson Seton, Farley Mowat, Harry Thurston, and Silver Donald Cameron.
-The book has also inspired many people to follow in the footsteps of the Tent Dwellers and experience the beauty and adventure of the Nova Scotia backcountry.

-Gear in The Tent Dwellers
+Equipment in The Tent Dwellers

-The gear described in the book would today be considered antique.
+The outdoor paraphernalia described in the book would today be considered antique.
 Birchbark canoes are used throughout the book, as well as canvas tents.
 Large sections are devoted to the fishing gear used, specifically the fishing rods and flies.